 What to do with this activity?

 You don't need expensive toys to keep your older baby or toddler busy.
 Tearing paper into small pieces can be fun and satisfying for them.
 The act of tearing encourages useful finger and co-ordination skills.
-In order to tear paper, your toddler will learn to hold the paper between the thumb and pointing finger of each hand.
-They then have to move each hand in a different direction.
+Your toddler will learn to hold the paper between the thumb and pointing finger of each hand, then move each hand in a different direction.
 It's quite difficult!

-Tissue paper, light coloured paper, wrapping paper, old glossy magazines or even junk mail can be used.
-Don't use newspapers because newsprint comes off on hands.
+You can use any sort of paper, but don't use newspapers because newsprint comes off on hands.
 Explain to your child that this is paper set aside for tearing, and to treat books and other paper items with care.

 Help them stick down the torn paper to make simple pictures - watch this Youtube clip of toddlers making an owl picture.
 Part of the pleasure of tearing paper is the sound, as this Youtube video of a laughing baby proves.